 General Setup

-To enable one of the following methods of 2FA you will need to log in to your Dashboard and navigate to your User settings.
+To enable one of the following methods of 2FA, you will be prompted to do so when logging in.
+If you are able to login without enabling 2FA, you will need to navigate to your User settings.

 Here you will see Enable 2FA: